gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 #### What happens when isDraft is not included

 If you don't include the isDraft variable in the front matter of your Markdown file, then the "Draft" message will not be included in the alert message by default.
 This is because the isDraft variable is used to control whether or not the "Draft" message is included, and if it is not specified in the front matter, it will default to false.

+### 2) needsTranslation
+#### What is the function of needsTranslation

+The needsTranslation variable is used to indicate whether or not the content needs to be translated to another language.
+When this is set to true a note is added to the page that tells the reader that the content is only available in one language.
+When this is set, the language toggle link is also removed from the page

+#### How to trigger needsTranslation

+To trigger the needsTranslation variable in the front matter, you have to set its value to true, if the content needs to be translated.
+Here's an example of front matter that sets the needsTranslation variable to true:

+    ---
+    needsTranslation:true
+    ---

+#### What happens when needsTranslation is not included

+If you don't include the needsTranslation variable in the front matter of your Markdown file, then the "needsTranslation" message will not be included in the alert message by default.
+This is because the needsTranslation variable is used to control whether or not the "needsTranslation" message is included, and if it is not specified in the front matter, it will default to false.

+### 3)internalLinks
+#### What is the function of internalLinks

+This needs to be set to true on all pages that have links that point to content that can only be accessed from behind the Government of Canada firewall.

+#### How to trigger internalLinks

+To trigger the internalLinks variable in the front matter, you have to set its value to true, if the website contains internal links that can only be accessed by government of canada.
+Here's an example of front matter that sets the internalLinks variable to true:

+    ---
+    internalLinks:true
+    ---

+#### What happens when internalLinks is not included

+If you don't include the internalLinks variable in the front matter of your Markdown file, then the "internalLinks" message will not be included in the alert message by default.
+This is because the internalLinks variable is used to control whether or not the "internalLinks" message is included, and if it is not specified in the front matter, it will default to false.
 ______________________
 <div lang="fr">